gautamsi/ews-js-api-browser/README.md

 see next section

 # Working with plain js/ts (no module loaders/bundlers)
-you have to copy ExchangeWebService.js (and ExchangeWebService.d.ts if you need typing support in typescript) to your project/scripts directory, include ExchangeWebService.js in html file (`<script>` tag).
+you have to copy `dist/outlook/ExchangeWebService.js` (and `dist/outlook/ExchangeWebService.d.ts` if you need typing support in typescript) to your project/scripts directory, include ExchangeWebService.js in html file (`<script>` tag).
 This exposes a global namespace `EwsJS`.

 > for outlook add-ins/mail apps, configure for outlook by caling    call `EwsJS.ConfigureForOutlook()` inside `Office.initialize`.